jj1bdx/freebsd-gnu-libiconv-hack/README.md

 * This program uses the portion of the code from Fumiyasu Satoh's [wcwidth-cjk](https://GitHub.com/fumiyas/wcwidth-cjk).

+## WARNING: this program is not applicable to FreeBSD 11 or later

+* The locale system has been largely changed between FreeBSD 11 and FreeBSD 10 or older versions.

 ## UPDATE 7-DEC-2013

 * Kenji Rikitake concludes GNU iconv or Citrus iconv *did not* involve in the problem, at least from 10.0-BETA4.
 See <http://svnweb.freebsd.org/base?view=revision&revision=258316>